YourAdvalue: Measuring Advertising Price Dynamics without Bankrupting User Privacy: Privacy Analysis

 \subsection{User de-anonymization threats}

 Below, we discuss possible de-anonymization threats that the system could face during data reporting, and how the system design prevents them from materializing.

-\textbf{Threat 1: De-anonymization using users' cumulative online behavior.} Most of the users have a consistent online behavior, meaning that tend to visit the same websites through their week (e.g., a user may consistently visit {\tt cnn.com} to read daily news, vs. another user who does that via {\tt boston.com}).
-This behavior makes users identifiable as already shown in~\cite{wit}.
-We address this threat by not reporting the 1st-party domains visited by users, but their corresponding IABs instead~\cite{iab_lab, iab_taxonomy}.
+\point{Threat 1: De-anonymization using users' online behavior or demographics.} Most users have a consistent online behavior, meaning they tend to visit the same websites through their week (e.g., a user may visit {\tt cnn.com} to read daily news, vs. another user who does that via {\tt boston.com}).
+This behavior makes the user identifiable, as already shown in~\cite{wit}.
+In addition, the 1st-party domain that an ad was detected on, could be a private or sensitive domain or a domain that other users are very unlikely to visit.
+Also, browsing behavior could be linked to particular demographics like age and gender.
+We address these threats by not reporting the 1st-party domains visited by users but their corresponding IAB categories~\cite{iab_lab, iab_taxonomy}.
 In this way, multiple different sites can appear under the same IAB (\eg all news sites will be under the same IAB).

-\textbf{Threat 2: De-anonymization using unique 1st-party domains.} In addition to the previous threat, which considers the cumulative activity of a user, there is a more subtle attack also based on 1st-party domains.
-The 1st-party domain that an ad was detected on, could be a private or sensitive domain or a domain that other users are very unlikely to visit.
-Let us assume that a user (Alice) visits such a private domain (\eg {\tt myorganization.org}) and an ad is detected on that domain.
-Let us also assume that the \toolname includes in its report to the server that an ad was caught on {\tt myorganization.org}.
-Now, if a malicious user (Bob) gets access to the stored data, and knows that Alice works for this organization ({\tt myorganization.org}), he could uniquely identify Alice.
-As explained above, this attack is addressed by not reporting the actual 1st-party but only its IAB category.

-\textbf{Threat 3: De-anonymization using cookie synchronization activity.} Depending on their browsing behavior, different users could have different trackers tailing them.
-Therefore, it could be possible to distinguish a user by the vector of trackers that track him.
-In fact, there could be cases that specific users are tracked by very specific trackers, e.g., due to special websites they visit, making them standing-out in the crowd.
-We address this threat by not reporting the actual trackers detected during a user's browsing.
-Instead, we report only if trackers were present when an ad was detected and attempted a cookie syncing (binary signal).

-\textbf{Threat 4: De-anonymization using user-related identifiers.} In many cases, the nURLs contain user-related information such as cookies or other user-specific IDs.
-An attacker accessing the database could try to detect such ID-looking strings and attempt to reconstruct user sessions by grouping same ID related information.
-To address this threat, the tool does not report back any user IDs or the complete nURL.
-Instead, it extracts metadata such as the winner DSP, the price keyword, the price value and the ad size, if available.

-\textbf{Threat 5: De-anonymization using user demographics.} Users can choose to report back some demographic information (e.g., gender and age).
-This information may or may not be truthful, and cannot point with certainty to a specific user.
-However, if it is consistently reported, and if it is combined with other public information, it may expose a user's identity.
-To reduce the probability of such threat, we aggregate these demographics in coarse-grained classes (e.g., the age is reported in 10-year instead of 1-year bins).
+Furthermore, the users may choose to provide a self-defined gender (binary) and age (aggregated in coarse-grained 10-year bins).